 Radiative transitions (such as absorption and fluorescence) are indicated by straight arrows, while non-radiative transitions (such as internal conversion and intersystem crossing) tend to be indicated by wavy arrows.

 Types of Optical Spectroscopy Measurements

 Transmission measurements allow you to quantify how opaque a sample is to a particular wavelength of light.
 The transmittance, T , of a sample is defined as the ratio of light incident on the sample, I0 , to the intensity of light emerging from the other side of the sample, I:

 This technique is complementary to absorbance spectroscopy, as you can work out the absorbance spectrum of a sample from the transmittance spectrum.
 You can also use transmittance spectrometry to measure the optical transparency of materials.
-For example, in the case of optoelectronic devices; the top contacts and top facing transport layers should be transparent in the visible region to reduce parasitic absorption.
+For example, in the case of optoelectronic devices, the top contacts and top facing transport layers should be transparent in the visible region.
+This works to reduce parasitic absorption.

 For transmittance measurements, light from a broadband light source is transmitted through a sample, and is then is detected by an optical spectrometer.